EdmondLi1/EdmondLi1/README.md

 I'm studying **Computer Science** with _Artificial Intelligence_ Specialization and _Pure Math_ Minor at the University of Waterloo.
 I enjoy building solutions to social and everyday problems!
 I'm interested about **machine learning / artificial intelligence**, **data science**, software architecture and backend development.

 Besides that I love playing pool 🎱, badminton 🏸, and querying new [music](https://www.last.fm/user/edmond__li) to learn and adhere to :D

 ## Experience

 - SWE Intern @ Arctic Wolf 🐺
-- Prev @ PointClikcCare, Chatsimple
+- Prev SWE @ PointClickCare, Chatsimple

 Previously for:
 - Building tech for social good @ UW Blueprint 🛠️